What is a low-loss header & how do they work?

 However, a header won’t work well if a suitably sized pump is not installed.
 If the pump size is small, the hot water created by the appliance cannot reach the radiators far from the boilers.

-Use a low loss header if you have a big home or commercial building and a boiler with low water content.
+You should use a low-loss header if you have a big home or commercial building and a boiler with low water content.
 Your header needs to be the ideal size for the building, and that depends on the water flow rate around the building.

-Another great advantage of a low loss header is to remove sludge and debris from your heating system.
+Another great advantage of a low-loss header is to remove sludge and debris from your central heating system.
 Dirt enters your system from the water or main water supply and is stored in the cold feed tank.

 In addition, the pipes in the system may start to corrode, resulting in a build-up of dirt.
 If this builds up a lot, it will hinder your radiator’s capability to heat properly.
 To keep an eye on that, check if your radiators are cold at the bottom.
 If they are cold, you might have sludge present.